 However, what constitutes gross misconduct will depend on the context of the conduct or act.
 Your workplace might even have its own policy or rules, with specific prohibitions against certain types of misconduct based around your particular business or organisation.

 It is also important to bear in mind that even if an employee is guilty of an act of gross misconduct, there may be circumstances that significantly mitigate the gravity of the matter, such that this may not amount to misconduct so serious so as to justify summary dismissal for a first offence.
+These mitigations would usually be put forward by the employee as part of the disciplinary procedure and should be considered by the employer accordingly.

 Grounds for summary dismissal